htrajan/ht-drawsteel/Draw Steel Rules (original).md

 ##### ASPECT BENEFITS

-You always have the noted benefits, whether in your true form, the animal form you can take at any time, or the hybrid form that some stormwight kits grant you as your rage increases.
+You always have the noted benefits, whether in your true form, the [[Animal Form|animal form]] you can take at any time, or the hybrid form that some stormwight kits grant you as your [[Rage|rage]] increases.

 ##### ANIMAL FORM

-You have some of the noted benefits all the time, but gain other benefits only while in animal form, as noted on the table that tracks the benefits you gain from your Growing Rage feature for each stormwight kit.
+You have some of the noted benefits all the time, but gain other benefits only while in [[Animal Form|animal form]], as noted on the table that tracks the benefits you gain from your [[Growing Rage]] feature for each stormwight kit.

-The animal form feature for each stormwight kit grants you the following ability:
+The [[Animal Form|animal form]] feature for each stormwight kit grants you the following ability:

 ###### ANIMAL FORM

-You take on the form of the animal who channels your rage.
+You take on the form of the animal who channels your [[Rage|rage]].

 - **Keywords:** —
 - **Type:** Maneuver
 - **Distance:** Self
 - **Target:** Self

 **Effect:** You can shapeshift into the animal defined by your stormwight kit or back into your true form.
-While in animal form, you can’t use signature abilities or heroic abilities unless they have the Animal keyword.
+While in [[Animal Form|animal form]], you can’t use signature abilities or [[Heroic Abilities|heroic abilities]] unless they have the Animal keyword.

 Additionally, you can both speak normally and speak to animals who share your form.
-If negotiation with an animal comes into play, you treat your Renown as 2 higher than usual while in your animal form.
+If negotiation with an animal comes into play, you treat your Renown as 2 higher than usual while in your [[Animal Form|animal form]].

-**Spend 1 Rage:** As a free maneuver on your turn, you can shapeshift a second time, either into another animal form or back into your true form.
+**Spend 1 [[Rage]]:** As a free maneuver on your turn, you can shapeshift a second time, either into another [[Animal Form|animal form]] or back into your true form.

 ##### PRIMORDIAL STORM

-Each stormwight is associated with a primordial storm that refers to a specific damage type used by certain stormwight abilities.
+Each stormwight is associated with a [[Primordial Storm|primordial storm]] that refers to a specific damage type used by certain stormwight abilities.

 ##### EQUIPMENT

-You wear no armor and wield only your unarmed strikes—which become devastating natural weapons as your rage grows.
+You wear no armor and wield only your unarmed strikes—which become devastating natural weapons as your [[Rage|rage]] grows.

 ##### KIT BONUSES

-These bonuses apply in your true form, your animal form, and your hybrid form if you have one.
+These bonuses apply in your true form, your [[Animal Form|animal form]], and your hybrid form if you have one.

 ##### GROWING RAGE

-Each stormwight gains a specific set of benefits for their [[Fury|fury]] Growing Rage feature, as noted in the table for each stormwight kit.
+Each stormwight gains a specific set of benefits for their [[Fury|fury]] [[Growing Rage]] feature, as noted in the table for each stormwight kit.
 These benefits are cumulative.

 #### BOREN

-With this stormwight kit, you channel your primordial rage into the form of a bear, becoming large, durable, and imposing.
+With this stormwight kit, you channel your primordial [[Rage|rage]] into the form of a bear, becoming large, durable, and imposing.
 Boren are tied to the craggy, rocky north, and this aspect is associated with the blizzard’s bitter cold.

 ##### ASPECT BENEFITS